Why early-stage ventures can't ignore brand building.

 While it’s often too late to develop and manage a holistic brand, it’s never too early.
 Because strong roots precede external flourishing.

-Here’s how a brand differs — but still greatly matters — for early-stage and growth-stage social ventures.
+Here’s how a brand differs — but still greatly matters — for early-stage and growth-stage nonprofits.

 Theory of change